The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 The KeyLastWriteTimestamp gotcha#

 KeyLastWriteTimestamp is the last time the registry key was written, which is the last time the appraiser touched the record.
-If Windows re-evaluated the file last Tuesday because of a metadata change, the timestamp will say Tuesday — not the date the file was first observed.
+If Windows re-evaluated the file last Tuesday because of a metadata change, the timestamp says Tuesday.
+Not the date the file was first observed.

 The "Amcache = execution" myth#

-You will read in many older blog posts that "Amcache proves execution."
-This is not safe to claim.
-Maxim Suhanov's research (2018, "Windows ShellBag and Amcache forensics: just stop relying on single-source signals") demonstrated that the Compatibility Appraiser will inventory files that have not been executed — for example, executables present in directories the appraiser scanned.
+Many older blog posts claim "Amcache proves execution".
+This is not safe.
+Maxim Suhanov's 2018 work ("Windows ShellBag and Amcache forensics: just stop relying on single-source signals") demonstrated that the appraiser inventories files that have not executed - files merely present in the directories the appraiser scans.

 What Amcache reliably proves:

-• The file existed on the system at the inventory time.
+• The file existed on the system at inventory time.

 • Its hash, path, publisher, and PE metadata at that moment.